Air travelers face cancellations over Memorial Day weekend

 NEW YORK (AP) — Airline travelers are not only facing sticker shock this Memorial Day weekend, the kickoff to the summer travel season.
 They’re also dealing with a pileup of flight cancellations.

 Delta Air Lines suffered the most among U.S. airlines, with more than 240 flights, or 9% of its operations, eliminated on Saturday.
 Hartsfield-Jackson International Airport in Atlanta, where Delta is based and has its largest hub, was heavily affected by the travel delays.
-On Saturday, 5% of the flights there were canceled, while 11% were delayed.
+On Saturday, 5% of the flights there were cancelled, while 11% were delayed.

 Delta noted in an email to The Associated Press that Saturday’s cancellations were due to bad weather and “air traffic control actions,” noting it’s trying to cancel flights at least 24 hours in advance this Memorial Day weekend.